Ph0enixKM/Elevate/README.md

 - Server 📡

   - `elevate` - will serve and look for client connections on port specified in config.
-When connection is established - it will download new project and run it
+When connection is established - it will download new project and run it (the same behavior: *elevate serve*)

 ### Elevate project config file (.vate)